thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Arithmetic operators

-JavaScript lets you perform basic mathematical operations like addition, subtraction, multiplication, and division using the operator symbols `+`, `-`, `*`, and `/` respectively.
-The basic arithmetic rules and order of operations apply to these operators.
+JavaScript lets you perform basic arithmetic operations like addition, subtraction, multiplication, and division using the `+`, `-`, `*`, and `/` operators respectively.
+The arithmetic rules and order of operations apply as expected.

 ```javascript
 1 + 1;  // 2